ragmats/test/index.markdown

 <a target="_blank" rel="noopener noreferrer" href="https://gridsquid.ragmats.com/"><img style="padding: 10px; border: 0px;" src="https://gridsquid.pythonanywhere.com/static/gridsquid/img/gs_logo_long.svg" alt="GridSquid Logo" width="100%"/></a>

 GridSquid is an educational single-page application coded in JavaScript and Python (Django) that lets users make custom grids of images with associated sounds and captions.
+I learned so much from this project, namely how to set up a CRUD-capable backend with user authentication and custom APIs as well as a responsive front-end UI optimized for user engagement and experience.

-**Features:**
+**Features Include:**

 - A front-end written in JavaScript, HTML, and responsive CSS ([Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/){:target="\_blank"}{:rel="noopener noreferrer"} in part, the rest hand-coded).
 - A fully CRUD-capable backend written in [Django](https://www.djangoproject.com/){:target="\_blank"}{:rel="noopener noreferrer"}/Python with many custom-written APIs.